-The optional Toolbox library provides the user with basic arithmetic and modular arithmetic operations, in order to support user software development using long integer operations.
-These basic arithmetic operations do not provide any security functionality, implement no security mechanism, and do not provide additional specific security functionality - as defined for the cryptographic libraries.
+The Toolbox library provides the user optionally basic arithmetic and modular arithmetic operations, in order to support user software development using long integer operations.
+These basic arithmetic operations do not provide any security functionality, implement no security mechanism, and do not proved additional specific security functionality - as defined for the cryptographic libraries.